-Vectorization of systep itself
+Vectorisation of systep itself

 As a 32-bit instruction, svstep may be itself be Vector-Prefixed, as sv.svstep.
-This will work perfectly well in Horizontal-First as it will in Vertical-First Mode although there are caveats for the Deterministic use of looping with Sub-Vectors in Vertical-First mode.
+This will work perfectly well in Horizontal-First as it will in Vertical-First Mode.

-Example: to obtain the full set of possible computed element indices use sv.svstep \RT, SVi, 1 which will store all computed element indices, starting from RT.
+Example: to obtain the full set of possible computed element indices use sv.svstep RT,SVi,1 which will store all computed element indices, starting from RT.
 If Rc=1 then a co-result Vector of CR Fields will also be returned, comprising the "loop end-points" of each of the inner loops when either Matrix Mode or DCT/FFT is set.
 In other words, for example, when the xdim inner loop reaches the end and on the next iteration it will begin again at zero, the CR Field EQ will be set.
 With a maximum of three loops within both Matrix and DCT/FFT Modes, the CR Field's EQ bit will be set at the end of the first inner loop, the LE bit for the second, the GT bit for the outermost loop and the SO bit set on the very last element, when all loops reach their maximum extent.